amdacccache/Personal-Website/README.md

 ## How to Start

-- Install node js on your computer.
-- cd to root directory, input "npm install" for dependencies
-- input "npm start" to start the development server
 - To run eslint on the project inout the command "npm run lint".
 - To open the webpage input "open ./index.html" in the terminal.